Focal segmental glomerulosclerosis

 - Medicines to lower blood pressure.
 Some of these medicines also help reduce the amount of protein that spills into the urine.

 - Medicines to get rid of excess fluid (diuretic or "water pill").

 - Low sodium diet to reduce swelling and lower blood pressure.

-The goal of treatment is to control the symptoms of nephrotic syndrome and prevent chronic kidney failure.
+The goal of treatment is to control the symptoms of nephrotic syndrome and prevent chronic kidney disease or failure.
 These treatments may include: